ispeakfishlanguage/battleships_game/README.md

 ## Credits

-I would like to acknowledge the great support from my mentor Daisy.
-With my project idea, she introduced me few appropriate technologies and libraries to enhance the App presentation.
+I would like to acknowledge the absolutely amazing mentor Daisy McGirr.
+After checking my original code, she introduced me to the appropriate technologies and libraries to enhance the game's look and functionality.

-Resources used to implement specific features:
+**Resources used to implement specific features:**

 * [How to use Colorama in Python](https://pypi.org/project/colorama/)
 * [Python | ASCII art using pyfiglet module](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/)

-Resources helped to fix issues/errors in coding:
+**Resources that helped fix issues/errors in the code:**

 * [How can I split up a long f-string in Python?](https://stackoverflow.com/questions/48881196/how-can-i-split-up-a-long-f-string-in-python)
 * [Breaking up long lines of code in Python](https://www.pythonmorsels.com/breaking-long-lines-code-python/)